Language: EN

 10011001

 How much is that set of bits worth?
-You don’t know, it doesn’t mean anything until you tell me what it’s representing.
+You don’t know, it means nothing until you tell me what it represents.

-• It represents a number with positive and negative values
+• It represents a number with positives and negatives

 • It represents a fractional number

-However, if you don’t tell me anything, it’s logical to assume that you are referring to a positive number, because it is the simplest.
-So, the number from before is worth 153, if you don’t tell me anything else.
+That said, if you don’t tell me anything, the logical assumption is that you are referring to a positive number, because it’s the simplest.
+So the previous number is worth 153, if you don’t tell me anything else.